Good Grief — The Path to Healing from a Loss

 1) Don’t rush yourself: Working through grief takes time.
 While you may be anxious for things to return to normal, you should give yourself time to mourn.

 2) Stay connected: Spend time with friends and family.
-Being around who care about you and that you care about can help.
+Being around people who care about you and that you care about can help.
 Resist the urge to isolate yourself.
+While it can be comforting to be around others who are experiencing similar feelings, be sure not to spend all your time with others who are grieving.

 3) Take care of yourself: Eat properly and get enough sleep.
-Exercise can help you stay strong and put you in a better position to deal with the sadness you are feeling.
+Staying active can help you stay strong and put you in a better position to deal with your feelings.
+Exercise has been shown to cause metabolic changes that can help relieve sadness.

 5) Get help if you feel you need it: Sadness is perfectly normal, but if you feel you cannot attend to your normal activities or you are worried that you are not coping well, reach out.
 Talk with friends or family members, consult with your doctor or call a hotline.